panoply/spx/readme.md

 ## Methods

 In addition to Lifecycle events, a list of methods are available.
-Methods will allow you some basic programmatic control.
+Methods will allow you some basic programmatic control of the Pjax session.

 ```javascript